-Bilevel switching, in which alternate rows, fixtures or lamps are separately circuited and independently controlled, has been demonstrated in one study to produce 22 percent energy savings in private offices.
-Meanwhile, occupancy sensors, which automatically switch the lights based on occupancy, can produce up to 45 percent energy savings in private offices, according to the Advanced Lighting Guidelines.
+Bilevel switching, in which alternate rows, fixtures or lamps are separately circuited and independently controlled, can serve as both a standalone lighting control strategy and an effective complement to automatic occupancy sensing.
+It has been demonstrated in one study to produce 22% energy savings in private offices.
+Meanwhile, occupancy sensors, which automatically switch the lights based on occupancy, can produce up to 45% energy savings in private offices, according to the Advanced Lighting Guidelines.

 At least one-half of the energy codes in the United States are based on the International Energy Conservation Code (IECC), which requires light-level reduction controls, such as bilevel switching in enclosed spaces.
 If an occupancy sensor is used in the space to satisfy the code’s automatic shutoff requirement, an exemption to the light-level reduction requirement is granted.
-This suggests that these control strategies—manual bilevel switching and automatic occupancy sensing—should be mutually exclusive.
+This suggests that these control strategies—manual bilevel switching and automatic occupancy sensing—should be mutually exclusive, per the IECC’s intent to avoid redundant control systems unless a specific energy benefit is demonstrated.
 But what if they were combined?

 In 2008, the California Lighting Technology Center (CLTC) attempted to determine the combination of automation and manual initiative that would produce the highest energy savings in private offices.
-The study, sponsored by Watt Stopper/Legrand, found that combining bilevel switching and occupancy sensing can produce significantly higher energy savings than using a traditional occupancy sensor alone.
+The study, sponsored by Watt Stopper/Legrand, found that combining bilevel switching and occupancy sensing can produce significantly higher energy savings, outperforming traditional occupancy-only controls by leveraging both automation and user engagement.

 Researchers selected eight private offices at the University of California, Davis, each lighted by a combination of direct/indirect pendant fixtures and daylight entering through a window with manually adjustable vertical blinds.